eastern-cyber/buddypress-docs/Attachment-Privacy.md

     }

 This rule assumes that nginx sees your WP installation at `/`.
 If this is not the case, you may have to adjust these paths.

+*Performance note*: This modification will force all Doc Attachment downloads to pass through WordPress, instead of being served by nginx, even if the associated Doc is public.
+On very high-traffic sites, this could cause performance issues.
+If you do not have any non-public Docs, you may consider skipping the directive suggested above, and allowing nginx to serve all Docs Attachments directly.